Investigating the Electroweak Phase Transition with a Real Scalar Singlet at a Muon Collider: Electroweak Phase Transition with a Scalar Singlet

 which demonstrates that the fields become coupled,

-These equations can generate up to eight stationary points, in addition to the typical symmetric point at the origin($0,0$).
+These equations can generate up to eight stationary points, in addition to the typical symmetric point at the origin, ($0,0$).
 Some of these points may be degenerate, whereas others may not be physically viable.
-Consequently, the singlet extension in Eq.~\eqref{reno} directly influences the Higgs vacuum at the tree level, which becomes dependent on the singlet parameters after spontaneous symmetry breaking (SSB):
+Consequently, the singlet extension in Eq.~\eqref{reno} directly influences the Higgs vacuum at the tree level, which becomes dependent on the singlet parameters after spontaneous symmetry breaking:

-If the singlet has a vanishing vacuum expectation value (vev), $\omega =0$, or when $\alpha=\frac{1}{2}\lambda_{hs} \omega$, the broken minima in \eqref{xSMvev} will converge to the electroweak vev ,$v_{\text{ EW}}= 247$ GeV, which is also evident from Eq.\eqref{vev1}.
-Moreover, Eq.~\eqref{vev1} indicates that at high temperatures, where the vevs become temperature-dependent, a large negative value for the cubic term, $\alpha > \frac{1}{2}\lambda_{hs} \omega$, can derive the electroweak phase transition (EWPT) towards the first-order type solely through the tree-level (TL) contribution by improving the sphaleron condition.
-This is a consequence of a decrease in $\mu_h^2$ can significantly reduce the critical temperature as $T_c \propto \mu_h$ as will be demonstrated subsequently.
-This phenomenon may not be immediately apparent from \eqref{xSMvev} as a reduction in $\mu_h^2$ may result in decreasing $v_b$, and consequently may diminish the first-order electroweak phase transition (FOEWPT) condition, $\frac{v_c}{T_c}$, in totality.
+If the singlet has a vanishing vev, $\omega =0$, or when $\abs{\alpha}=\frac{1}{2}\lambda_{hs} \omega$, the broken minima in Eq.~\eqref{xSMvev} will converge to the electroweak vev, $v_{\text{ EW}} \approx 246$ GeV, which is also evident from Eq.\eqref{vev1}.
+Moreover, Eq.~\eqref{vev1} indicates that at high temperatures, where the vevs become temperature-dependent, a large negative value for the cubic term, $\abs{\alpha} > \frac{1}{2}\lambda_{hs} \omega$, can drive the electroweak phase transition towards the first-order type solely through the tree-level (TL) contribution by improving the sphaleron condition.
+This is a consequence of a decrease in $\mu_h^2$, and can significantly reduce the critical temperature as $T_c \propto \mu_h$ as will be demonstrated subsequently.
+This phenomenon may not be immediately apparent from Eq.~\eqref{xSMvev} as a reduction in $\mu_h^2$ may decrease $v_b$, and consequently may diminish the first-order electroweak phase transition condition, $\frac{v_c}{T_c}$, in totality.
 However, this is not the case, as will be demonstrated.
-Consequently, this extensive parameter space facilitates the possibility of obtaining FOEWPT.
-Conversely, the TL corrections would reduce the mixing angle and the di-Higgs boson decays, potentially necessitating higher luminosity to examine the $\mathbb{Z}_2$-asymmetric scenario compared with the $\mathbb{Z}_2$-symmetric one~\cite{curtin2014testing,ramsey2020electroweak}.
-In addition to tree-level correction, NLO corrections, both at zero temperature from the Coleman-Weinberg one-particle irreducible (1PI) contribution, and at finite temperature, could further catalyze the phase transition towards FOEWPT.
-The Coleman-Weinberg correction to the tree level potential is given by
+Consequently, this extensive parameter space facilitates the possibility of obtaining a FOEWPT.
+Conversely, the tree-level corrections would reduce the mixing angle and the di-Higgs boson decays for some parameter space points, potentially necessitating higher luminosity to examine the $\mathbb{Z}_2$-asymmetric scenario compared with the $\mathbb{Z}_2$-symmetric one~\cite{curtin2014testing,ramsey2020electroweak}.
+In addition to tree-level corrections, NLO corrections, both at zero temperature from the Coleman-Weinberg one-particle irreducible (1PI) contribution, and at finite temperature, could further catalyze the phase transition towards a FOEWPT.
+The Coleman-Weinberg correction to the tree-level potential is given by

 where $n_i$ corresponds to the number of degrees of freedom of particle $i$, $f_i$ represents the residual fraction from dimensional regularization in the $\overline{\text{MS}}$-renormalization scheme and $\Lambda$ is the renormalization scale.
 The values of the corresponding parameters for each particle contributing to the Coleman-Weinberg potential are listed in Table~\ref{CWparameters}.